patcg/docs-and-reports/design-dimensions/Dimensions-with-General-Agreement.md

 ## Privacy unit / privacy budget scoping

-The privacy budget scope denotes a "bucketing" of user information leakage (formally described in terms of the privacy definition) that is exposed in the private measurement designs.
-Proposals define a particular scope (or scopes), within which a certain amount of information can be disclosed.
+A privacy budget scope denotes a boundary for user data leakage, formally described in terms of a privacy definition, which is allowed by a private measurement design.
+Proposals define a scope, or scopes, within which a limited maximum amount of data may be disclosed.

 ### Inclusion of a time / interaction dimension